Myall Creek Massacre and Memorial Site: History

 Liverpool Plains settlers demanded military protection against Aboriginal attacks.
 In response to their demands, Lieutenant-Colonel Kenneth Snodgrass, Acting Governor of New South Wales sent a large Mounted Police party north to enquire into and repress the aggressions complained of.
 The Mounted Police party, led by Major Nunn and composed of around twenty troopers reached Liverpool Plains in January 1838.
 What occurred after they arrived remains unclear, but at Waterloo Creek, 50 kilometres southwest of what is now Moree, the Mounted Police encountered a large party of Aboriginal people camped alongside the Creek.
 In the ensuing melee a number of Aboriginal people were shot.
 The exact number of Aboriginal people killed in the melee is unknown but local squatters who visited site later, reported the number killed to be sixty or seventy.
-An eye witness to the encounter testified that forty to fifty may have been killed.
+An eyewitness to the encounter testified that forty to fifty may have been killed.
 Rev Threlkeld in his mission report for 1838 stated that the number may have been as high as two or three hundred.

 According to R. H. W. Reece in his book "Aborigines and Colonists," local tradition states that Nunn's party of Mounted Police was involved in at least one more large melee with local Aboriginal people before the party left the Plains.
 Major Nunn's Campaign (as it was known in the district) did not prevent further racial conflict.
 In March of that year two men working for Surveyor Finch were killed in the neighbouring district of New England, then in April a hutkeeper on the Gwydir was killed.
 In the following months stockmen from stations along the Gwydir River organised themselves into armed groups and scoured the country side in what is described by Reece as "a concerted campaign to get rid of all the Aborigines in the district."
 According to Reece this still known in local tradition as "The Bushwhack" or "The Drive".
 The Myall Creek Massacre took place in June of that year, on Myall Creek Station near the Gwydir River.